Danone sacks chairman after investor onslaught - RFI

 While searching for a replacement "with an international profile", Danone named a trio of top managers to head the firm.

+In a statement, Danone's board said it still "believes in the necessity of combining high economic performance and the respect of Danone's unique model of a purpose-driven company".

-The Paris stock market welcomed Faber's departure, with Danone shares trading more than four percent higher in early business Monday.
+The Paris stock market welcomed Faber's departure, with Danone shares trading close to four percent higher in mid-morning business Monday.

 © 2021 AFP